 Eat Pray Love

 Well, this film often makes it onto lists of wanderlust inspiring movies.

 It’s the quintessential rom-com, set in three destinations: Bali, Italy and India.
 On a mission to find the meaning of life, the main character, Elizabeth Gilbert, choose to visit these three destinations after a divorce.
 The title reflects exactly that she does in each destination – she eats her way through Italy, she embarks on a journey of spiritual enlightenment in India and she falls in love in Bali.

 It’s a truly magical film and should I ever find myself in her position one day, I too will escape on a journey faraway to find myself too.

 Eat Pray Love has definitely been slightly to blame for the exponential increase in tourism in Bali, with millions of travellers visiting the tiny island each year for their own special experience.

 The Secret Life of Walter Mitty

-Another film on most lists of this type, Walter Mitty’s quest to find adventure had me desperate to get out into the world.
-Filmed in destinations such as the Himalayas and Afghanistan, it reminds me that there’s so much more to the corporate life I also lead, living and working in London.
+Another film that will definitely inspire wanderlust!
+This movie focuses on Walter Mitty’s quest to find adventure and will guarantee to excite you about future travels.
+The movie is filmed in destinations such as the Himalayas and Afghanistan, and reminds me that there’s so much more to the corporate life I also lead, living and working in London.
 The subtle messages woven into this film are profound and a useful reminder that we should be courageous and to live life to the full.

-One of the first films I remember watching, this is pretty old school.
-I love a cheesy American teen comedy every once in a while, and this one sure tempts you to go and explore Europe.
-Ironically, I have never done a Eurotrip (ie. an extended, multi-stop trip across the continent), but this is a good film to live vicariously through.
-It’s funny, it’s dumb, it’s awkward and it’s embarrassing – what’s not to love!
+This is one of the first films I remember watching and it’s pretty old school.
+I love a cheesy American teen comedy every once in a while, and this one will sure tempt you to go and explore Europe.
+I’ve actually never done a Eurotrip (an extended, multi-stop trip across the continent), so it’s definitely something to pop on my list.
+This a great film to travel vicariously through – it’s funny, dumb, awkward and embarrassing – what’s not to love!